 The series of 16 articles, appeared in Info World between July 12 and October 25 1982.
-The author, Paul Hechel, is president of the companies Californian software Quickview Systems and Interactive Systems Consultants.
-The series of articles discusses in detail the art of designing good. user-friendly software. for which he has coined the term Intelligence Design.
+The author, Paul Hechel, is president of the software companies Californian Systems and Interactive Systems Consultants.
+The series of articles discusses in detail the art of designing good, user-friendly software, for which he has coined the term Intelligence Design.
 Throughout the series, he compares the good software designer with the good technical writer and other types of communicators, such as in sales and teaching.
-He is confident that designers can learn from existing examples of good design, and frequently refers to the aspects of innovation and good design that are features of such software as VisiCalc and discusses also Wordstar.
-He his own challenges in designing his hand-held language translator.
+He is confident that designers can learn from existing examples of good design, and frequently refers to the aspects of innovation and good design that are features of such software as VisiCalc and Wordstar.
+He also discusses challenges in designing his hand-held language translator.
 The remainder of this article deals with the central themes of Heckel's series of articles.
 For a greater depth of coverage of the topics, I would recommend reading the series of articles.